-For this purpose, we will, in accordance with industry best practice, safeguard the security and confidentiality of our customers personal information, and limit the collection and use of such information to the minimum we require in order to deliver superior service to our customers, which includes advising our customers about our products, services and other opportunities.
+For this purpose, we will, in accordance with industry best practice, safeguard the security and confidentiality of our customers’ personal information, and limit the collection and use of such information to the minimum we require in order delivering superior service to our customers, which includes advising our customers about our products, services and other opportunities.

 However, we might disclose your personal information in certain events, particularly

 1. If we are legally compelled to do so, or

 2. If disclosure of such information is made at your written consent or approval.

 You may be requested during the use of this web site, to supply personal information, especially while using the financial tools, calculators or questionnaires.
 The provider of tool, the calculator and questionnaire may retain the information you submit.
 This information will only be used by us to provide you with the services you have requested or are likely to be interested in.

 If you have any questions or concerns in connection with the above, please contact us on firstname.lastname@example.org

 Cookies are small text files which a website may put on your computer or mobile device when you first visit a site or page.
 The cookie will help the website, or another website, to recognize your device the next time you visit.
 Web beacons or other similar files can also do the same thing.
 We use the term”Cookies” in this policy to refer to all files that collect information in this way.